-MEG-led SMEs play a crucial role in adding value to the UK economy (Federation of Small Business 2020) via employment and innovation despite having less access to finance than white led counterparts (British Business Bank 2020).
-Access to finance challenges have been found to arise from insufficient collateral, lack of credit history and language barriers (Department for Communities and Local Government 2013; BDRC Continental 2017).
-Prior UK research suggests that MEG-led firms are more likely to be refused credit.
-These firms are more likely to be discouraged from applying for credit (Fraser 2009).
-However, more recent evidence suggests that immediately preceding and following the onset of the COVID-19 pandemic, ethnicity was not a significant factor in determining the success of loan applications (Cowling et al. 2021).
-Challenges to accessing finance facing women-led or MEG-led SMEs are even more pronounced for ethnic minority female entrepreneurs (Hyde 2021).
-These constraints are likely to limit the full potential of MEG-led SMEs to contribute to employment creation, capital accumulation and economic growth (British Business Bank 2020).
-The results presented in this study (discussed in further detail below) augment recent evidence, which suggests that traditional routes to gaining access to information, networks and finance do not recognise the needs of MEG-led social enterprises (Sepulveda & Rabbevåg 2021).
+Despite having less access to finance than white led counterparts, MEG-led SMEs play a crucial role in adding value to the UK economy (Federation of Small Business 2020) via employment and innovation (British Business Bank, 2020).
+Access to finance challenges have been found to arise from insufficient collateral, lack of credit history and language barriers (Department for Communities and Local Government, 2013; BDRC Continental, 2017).
+Prior research suggests that MEG-led firms are more likely to be refused credit.
+These firms are also more likely to be discouraged from applying for credit (Fraser, 2009).
+However, more recent evidence suggests that immediately preceding and following the onset of the COVID-19 pandemic, ethnicity was not a significant factor in determining the success of loan applications (Cowling et al., 2021).
+Challenges to accessing finance facing women-led or MEG-led SMEs are even more pronounced for ethnic minority female entrepreneurs (Hyde, 2021).
+These constraints are likely to limit the full potential of MEG-led SMEs to contribute to employment creation, capital accumulation and economic growth (British Business Bank, 2020).
+The results presented in this study augment recent evidence, which suggests that traditional routes to gaining access to information, networks and finance do not recognise the needs of MEG-led social enterprises (Sepulveda & Rabbevåg, 2021).